KWAN-LIU MA

 Visualization Meets AI

-Following the resurgence of artificial intelligence technology in recent years, in the field of visualization, there is the growing interest and opportunity in applying AI and machine learning to perform data transformation and to assist the generation of visualization, aiming to strike a balance between cost and quality.
-The other aim is to make optimal use of machine intelligence and human intelligence.
+We explore the opportunities to employ AI and machine learning in the process of data visualization and analytics, aiming to lower both human and computing costs while maintaining the desired quality/performance requirements.
+The other aim is to make optimal use of machine intelligence and human intelligence through an effective visualization interface.
 Combining machine learning and visual analytics can empower analysts' ability to interpret and discover from large, complex data, and to predict and make critical decisions.
-The other active line of research to pursue is the use of visualization to enhance AI.

 Select Publications: